FAQs

 I’ve never talked to anyone.
 I’m used to handling things on my own.
 Aren’t people who go to therapy weak?

 Not at all.
 People who ask for help know when they need it and have the courage to reach out.
 Everyone needs help now and then.
-In our work together, We’ll help you explore and identify your strengths and how to implement them to reduce the influence of the problems you are facing.
+In our work together, we’ll help you explore and identify your strengths and how to implement them to reduce the influence of the problems you are facing.

 What’s the difference between talking to you or my best friend or family?